Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Results

 The Rh atoms forms a body-centered cubic lattice in \sro~and thus each Rh atom has eight 1NNs.
 Based on the nature of magnetic interactions between different 1NNs, we subdivide the Rh-Rh bonds into three distinct categories which are indicated as A/B/C/D bonds in Fig.~\ref{fig:fig01}(c).
 Values of magnetic interactions are listed in Table~\ref{tab:gtable}.
 For bond A and C, the $\Gamma_l$ matrix acquire a more symmetric form since on these bonds $\zeta$ = $\eta$ = $\eta'$ = $\eta''$ = $D$ = $D'$ =$D''$ = 0.
 However, the magnetic interactions on these two bonds differ in their strengths.
 On B-bond, $\Gamma_\text{B}$ takes the general form of Eq.~\ref{eqn:jk} and $\Gamma_\text{D}$ can be obtained by simply taking the transpose of $\Gamma_\text{B}$.

 Several remarks are in order.
 First, one can see that the strength, as well as signs of interactions, differ for different bonds.
 For example, for A and C bonds $J$, $\eta$, and $\eta'$ are antiferromagnetic while for B-bond they are ferromagnetic and the antiferro Kitaev coupling is stronger on B-bond than the others.
 We emphasize that the antiferromagnetic Kitaev coupling in \sro, although smaller, distinctly differs from the previous reports on iridates and $\alpha$-RuCl$_3$~\cite{rucl3_method,rucl3_ref}.
 Second, quite interestingly, DMI appears on B and D bonds in the centrosymmetric structure of \sro.
 However, $D$, $D'$, and $D''$ have opposite signs on these two bonds.
-We attribute this to the local inversion symmetry breaking due to anisotropic crystalline potential produced by Sr atoms in the extended environment around Rh atoms.
-In the bipartite bcc lattice of Rh atoms, the first neighbors of an Rh atom are all symmetry inequivalent Rh atoms and are not related by inversion.
-For A-bond, the apical Sr atoms situated at the center of the bonds act as inversion center (see Fig.~\ref{fig:fig01}(c)) and hence the hopping matrix on this bond in appendix~\ref{appendix:hop} is symmetric, i.e. $T_{ij}^t = T_{ij}$, resulting in the suppression of DMI.
-However, this arrangement is not available for B and D bonds leading to the form $T_{ij}^t \ne T_{ij}$ of hopping matrix, resulting in the appearance of finite DMI on these bonds.
+We attribute appearance of DMI to the local inversion symmetry breaking due to anisotropic crystalline potential produced by Sr atoms in the extended environment around Rh atoms shown in Fig.~\ref{fig:fig01}(c).
+The hopping pathways for the first nearest symmetry in-equivalent Rh-Rh neighbors gets influenced by the crystalline potential produced by this extended environment resulting in $T_{ij}^t \ne T_{ij}$ form of hopping matrix in appendix~\ref{appendix:hop}.
+Disappearance of DMI on A and C bond is merely an artifact of local coordinate system that we choose for our $H_\text{TB}$.
+For DMI between two sites, it is always possible to make a local rotation of the spin coordinate axes at one of the sites to ``gauge" away this interaction by rotating the coordinates around the axis of the DM-vector by an angle corresponding to the classical canting angle~\cite{dmi}.
+We verify this point by choosing a set of different local axes in which DMI appears at both A and C bonds albeit smaller than B and D bonds.
 Third, one may think that the Sr$^{+2}$ ions on A-bond may mediate superexchange interaction between Rh atoms through their $s$ orbitals.
 However, on the contrary, we find highly suppressed interactions on this bond suggesting a destructive role of the anisotropic crystalline potential of the Sr$^{+2}$ on magnetic interactions.
 Fourth, we found large off-diagonal terms on some of the Rh-Rh bonds.
 This is similar to the case of iridates and $\alpha$-RuCl$_3$~\cite{rucl3_ref} resulting from substantial $\Delta^\text{ CF}_\text{ tri.}$ distortions present in all these materials.
-Based on the two particularly noticeable features in the first two points, $viz-a-viz$ antiferromagnetic Kitaev terms and appearence of DMI, one may consider \sro~a special 4$d$ magnetic material.
+Based on the two particularly noticeable features in the first two points, $viz$-$a$-$viz$ antiferromagnetic Kitaev terms and appearance of DMI, one may consider \sro~a distinct 4$d$ magnetic material.